 Hourly backward trajectories were calculated along the ship track throughout the voyage.
-It is important to note that at the high latitudes of the Antarctic, the meteorological reanalysis datasets upon which trajectories are calculated, rely on relatively sparse meteorological measurements.
-Consequently, these datasets, along with the trajectories, contain high uncertainties.
-Because of this, trajectories were limited to a maximum of five days, and often to just three, similar to numerous other studies in the region (e.g. Stohl and Sodemann, 2010; Kottmeier and Fay, 1998; Helsen et al., 2006).
+It is important to note that at the high latitudes of the Antarctic, the meteorological reanalysis data sets upon which trajectories are calculated rely on relatively sparse meteorological measurements.
+Consequently, these data sets, along with the trajectories, contain high uncertainties.
+Because of this, trajectories were limited to a maximum of 5 days, and often to just 3, similar to numerous other studies in the region (e.g. Stohl and Sodemann, 2010; Kottmeier and Fay, 1998; Helsen et al., 2006).

-Results from backward trajectories ending at locations north of the Polar Front latitudes identified from aerosol data, found that air-masses generally came from the north-west, remaining within the MBL for the duration of the period calculated.
-Trajectories initiated from locations south of these Polar Front latitudes (corresponding to the highest aerosol loading in this dataset) showed that, in general, air had come from the east, travelling within the sea ice boundary layer for an average of 36 h prior to arrival at the ship.
-Prior to this, these air-masses were consistently found to have travelled from the south and descended from the mid-upper AFT, generally from above 2 km over the continent's surface.
-This pattern, of Southern Ocean MBL influence north of the Polar Front, and mid-upper AFT influence south of the Polar Front, was consistent throughout the voyage.
+Results from backward trajectories ending at locations north of the polar front latitudes identified from aerosol data, found that air masses generally came from the northwest, remaining within the MBL for the duration of the period calculated.
+Trajectories initiated from locations south of these polar front latitudes (corresponding to the highest aerosol loading in this data set) showed that, in general, air had come from the east, travelling within the sea-ice boundary layer for an average of 36 h before arrival at the ship.
+Prior to this, these air masses were consistently found to have travelled from the south and descended from the mid-upper AFT, generally from above 2 km over the continent's surface.
+This pattern, of Southern Ocean MBL influence north of the polar front, and mid-upper AFT influence south of the polar front, was consistent throughout the voyage.

-Further assessment of trajectories was performed by taking the average of all the trajectories calculated along the voyage path, then separating them into their dimensional (temporal and latitudinal, longitudinal, and vertical spatial) components and viewing as a function of and latitudinal, longitudinal, and vertical spatial) components and viewing as a function of altitude and latitude.
-Figure 3 shows the resulting vertical wind plot after averaging five day trajectories.
+Further assessment of trajectories was performed by taking the average of all the trajectories calculated along the voyage path, then separating them into their dimensional (temporal and latitudinal, longitudinal, and vertical spatial) components and viewing as a function of altitude and latitude.
+Figure 3 shows the resulting vertical wind plot after averaging 5-day trajectories.
 A surprising downward flow that extends from the mid-upper AFT at around 75° S, reaching the surface at around 68° S (64-72° S) is observed.
-This pattern is independent of input meteorology and starting height and also dominates the results based on ten day trajectories (Appendix Fig. A4).
+This pattern is independent of input meteorology and starting height and also dominates the results based on 10-day trajectories (Appendix Fig. A4).
 The northernmost edge of this flow corresponds well with the latitude at which the step change in the aerosol record is observed.

-To determine whether these circulation features were consistent throughout the measurement period at these latitudes, three day backward trajectories were calculated with endpoints falling along the same longitude, 120° E, but at latitudes just north of the Polar Front (60.0° S), just south (and therefore within the influence of the downward flow; 65.5°), and at a latitude south of the influence of the downward flow, representative of a continental location (73.0° S).
-Results from these calculations, a sample of which is shown in Fig. 4, confirm the patterns described above, with 60.0° S trajectories predominantly influenced from MBL air-masses from the north-west and 65.5° S air-masses coming from the mid upper AET.
-Trajectories and upleted from 72.0° S above a consistent pattern of acutherbu-

-25 mid-upper AFT.
-Trajectories calculated from 73.0° S show a consistent pattern of southerly surface influence, with air-masses rarely extending above 500 m a.g.l. (compared to over 2 and up to 5 km for 65.5° S air-masses), consistent with katabatic winds.
+To determine whether these circulation features were consistent throughout the measurement period at these latitudes, 3-day backward trajectories were calculated with endpoints falling along the same longitude, 120° E, but at latitudes just north of the polar front (60.0° S), just south (and therefore within the influence of the downward flow; 65.5°), and at a latitude south of the influence of the downward flow, representative of a continental location (73.0° S).
+Results from these calculations, a sample of which is shown in Fig. 4, confirm the patterns described above, with 60.0° S trajectories predominantly influenced from MBL air masses from the northwest and 65.5° S air masses coming from the mid-upper AFT.
+Trajectories calculated from 73.0° S show a consistent pattern of southerly surface influence, with air masses rarely extending above 500 m a.g.l. (compared to over 2 and up to 5 km for 65.5° S air masses), consistent with katabatic winds.

 These trajectories suggest two important points.
 Firstly, the high aerosol number concentrations observed during the southern portion of the voyage are likely to have been sourced in the AFT, rather than the other possibility, the MBL.
-Although we cannot eliminate the possibility of MBL formation upwind of the measurements location, a number of factors make it unlikely: 1) the long duration of elevated particle concentrations (order of days) suggests a large homogeneous source, rather than local surface formation; 2) the absence of growth
+Although we cannot eliminate the possibility of MBL